6 Steps to Take When You’re Behind On Bills

 Late fees vary from $25 to $35 and since they usually carry over to the next billing cycle, you might not even know you have them until you get your next statement.
 In the meantime, you’ll continue to accumulate interest on your balance and on the extra fees.

 Overdraft and insufficient funds fees can cost you on average, $35 per transaction.
 So, if you pay for a purchase with your debit card or withdraw money from an ATM without having enough money in your account, you’ll be hit with that fee.
 So in essence, you could purchase a $5 meal at McDonald’s and be charged a $35 fee for the convenience of allowing the transaction to go through.
 If you look at that in terms of an annual interest rate, that’s over 200%!
-Hopefully, that value meal was worth it.
+I highly doubt that value meal was worth it.